International Max Planck Research School for Infectious Diseases and Immunology

 Curriculum Overview

-We try to balance our curriculum (3rd core) to your needs.
+Each young researcher is unique and we try to balance our curriculum (3rd core) to the individual PhD candidate’s needs.
 As science constantly evolves, so does our curriculum to give you a contemporary education and respond to changing training needs.
 We encourage you to actively participate in the planning of the program with us.
 At the same time, we believe that every young researcher needs a certain set of skills and theoretical knowledge to succeed in their project and take full advantage of their potential during and after their PhD.
 To this end, our curriculum includes a mixture of mandatory and elective elements that we associate with four key areas of learning.

-2) Specific scientific education: We also offer courses that we believe certain PhD candidates would benefit from, such as expert courses in certain techniques or lecture series and seminars with specific topics.
+2) Scientific training (specific): We also offer courses that we believe certain PhD candidates would benefit from, such as expert courses in certain techniques or lecture series and seminars with specific topics.

 3) Transferable skills and career development: We offer a range of transferable skill courses and career development options that you can freely choose from according to your needs.